cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/starlingx.md

   - Execute batch install on the deployment group.

-__NOTE__: The StarlingX Plugin is designed to work with the StarlingX blueprint, which is located in the examples directory of the plugin repository.
+__NOTE: The StarlingX Plugin is designed to work with the StarlingX blueprint, which is located in the examples directory of the plugin repository.__

 # Requirements